Diego Seoane (Spanish footballer)

-Diego Seoane Pérez (born 26 April 1988) is a Spanish professional footballer who plays as a right-back for Pontevedra CF.
+Diego Seoane Pérez (born 26 April 1988) is a Spanish former professional footballer who played as a right-back.

 Club career

-Born in Ourense, Galicia, Seoane graduated from local Deportivo de La Coruña's youth academy, and made his senior debut while on loan to lowly SD Ciudad de Santiago in the 2007–08 season, in Tercera División.
-In the summer of 2008 he returned to Dépor, being immediately assigned to the reserves in Segunda División B.
+Born in Ourense, Galicia, Seoane graduated from local Deportivo de La Coruña's youth academy, and made his senior debut while on loan to lowly SD Ciudad de Santiago in the 2007–08 season, in the Tercera División.
+In summer 2008 he returned to Dépor, being immediately assigned to the reserves of Segunda División B.

 Seoane appeared in his first match as a professional on 27 January 2010, playing the full 90 minutes of a 1–0 away win against Sevilla FC in the quarter-finals of the Copa del Rey.
 He made his La Liga debut on 20 March, in a 0–2 home loss to Real Valladolid.

 On 19 June 2010, Seoane signed a three-year professional contract with Deportivo.
 He continued to appear regularly for the B team, however.

 Seoane agreed to an extension on 29 January 2013, and was immediately loaned to Segunda División side Córdoba CF. He started in 11 of his league appearances during his spell in Andalusia.

 Having been the only member of the squad to not play in a competitive fixture during the campaign, Seoane was loaned to neighbouring CD Lugo of the second tier on 14 January 2015.
 He cut ties with the former club on 20 July, and moved to SD Ponferradina a day later.